 San Diego, CA (August 13, 2018) – In 2016, the USRF introduced the Terry O’Reilly Memorial Scholarship, awarded to a deserving high school senior rugby player who goes on to play rugby in college.
 Cal freshman, Owen Duvall, was the first recipient of the $2,500 Terry O’Reilly Memorial Scholarship.
-Last year’s recipient was Cal Maritime’s Jacob Jenkins.
-The USRF is now accepting applications for the 2018 Terry O’Reilly Memorial Scholarship.
-Theapplication process for the Terry O’Reilly Memorial Scholarships will run from May 1 thru August 31 of each calendar year.
+The most recent recipient is Arizona State University’s Joshua Lesley.
+The application process for the Terry O’Reilly Memorial Scholarships will run from May 1 thru August 31 of each calendar year.

 These independent scholarships are open to all graduating high school rugby players in the U.S. who will be pursuing their rugby career while continuing their education at the collegiate level.

 Terry O’Reilly was a passionate rugby player and supporter throughout his life.
 Born in Farnborough, England, he played for St. Anselm’s College in Birkenhead before he emigrated to America when he was 16.
 Growing up in Los Angeles, he continued to play rugby for Loyola Marymount.
 Spurning a career in television to continue his on-field play, he chose a legal career through a stint at Boalt Law School at Berkeley, where he played rugby for Cal.
 Following law school, he continued to play for several club teams, including the Bay Area Touring Side (“BATS”), the Old Blues of Berkeley, and the San Jose Silverhawks.